yuyi13/ubESTARFM/README.md

 ### IMPORTANT NOTE for *in-situ* LST from OzFlux

-We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and expilctly claims the 'seconds' timestep in the TOI (time of interests).
-Compared to the strategy used in our RSE paper (i.e., `4_lst_processing_scripts/00_process_ozflux_rse_version.R`), this strategy is expected to better coincides with the satellite overpass time.
+We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and does expilctly claim the 'seconds' timestep in the TOI (Time of Interests).
+Compared to the strategy used in our RSE paper (i.e., `4_lst_processing_scripts/00_process_ozflux_rse_version.R`), this strategy is expected to better coincide with the satellite overpass time.
 Please refer to the script `4_lst_processing_scripts/00_process_ozflux_updated.R` for more details.

 All the updated OzFlux LST data are available at `5_ozflux_lst/`.